liveforensics/Pdb-Magician/README.md

 Note that I pretty printed the manifest in the PdbStructure.cs file, so I need to clean up the string before converting it to a JSON object.

+Also, it doesn't matter what's in the buffer, since we're only interested in the manifest.
+But the buffer needs to be real and at least as big as the structure you're targetting.
+(I just use an empty 4096 byte buffer).

 ```CS
 	using Newtonsoft.Json;